Back to all posts

 • “near the stadium” claims that still require a complicated route

 For 30+ nights, the better comparison is total livability.
-Start from where to stay in Mexico City for monthly stays and then decide whether World Cup logistics change the answer.
+Start from where to stay in Mexico City for monthly furnished stays and then decide whether World Cup logistics change the answer.
+If you are still deciding between a hotel, apartment, or platform booking, use the World Cup apartment vs hotel vs Airbnb guide.

 Written booking terms and a quote sheet for comparing the total cost of a longer Mexico City stay before payment.